FAQs match funding

 chance to boost their fundraising efforts by 'matching' the money

 they raise.
-It really is money for nothing, and your PTA could
+Reach out to your working parents, and your PTA could

 What is match funding?

-Match giving or match funding is a simple way of maximising the
+Match giving, or match funding, is a simple way to maximise the

 fundraising efforts of your individual PTA volunteers.
 It is an

-informal albeit corporate arrangement between a company and their
+informal, albeit corporate, arrangement between a company and an

-upper limit will be applied along with certain criteria such as the
+limit and certain criteria applied, such as the recipient

-recipient organisation being a registered charity.
-Some companies
+organisation being a registered charity.
+Some companies will pledge

-will also pledge time and resources instead of money, so enabling
+time and resources instead of money, enabling their employees to

-their employees to support a cause during their working week, or
+support a cause during their working week.
+Or a tangible service

-offering a tangible service such as the opportunity to print
+may be offered, such as the opportunity to print posters,